quarkly/elementary/docs/props.md

 ### `lineHeight`

  This CSS property specifies the height of a line.
- It can be specified in number, length or percent.
+ It can be specified in number, length or percentage.

 | Type                       | Default  |
 | -------------------------- | :------- |